LucasDelfino92/morrowindsharp/mw#.md

 [**Silver Tongue**](https://www.nexusmods.com/morrowind/mods/49086)
 Enhances Speechcraft via new gameplay mechanics and UI elements.
 Now an NPC's Disposition, Admiration, Intimidation, and Taunt will be locked behind skill gates.
-- Right-click on the installed file and click **Open in Explorer**.
-- Open **MWSE\mods\silverTongue\main.lua** using a text editor.
-- Change all instances of 192 to 166.
-- Save your changes.

-> This stops the dialogue box's width from being resized whenever you enter dialogue, which caused text to be cut off until you manually resized the window.
+- Also install [**Silver Tongue Fix**](https://drive.google.com/file/d/1XPFQEHLwSw74V06bsdisX794tgsM2m_r/view?usp=sharing), which stops the dialogue box's width from being resized whenever you enter dialogue (causing long text to be cut off until you manually resized the window), as well as removes an error in the mwse.log related to trying to index a nil value.
+Fix contributed by **Necrolesian**.
 </details>

 # AUDIO